TotallyInformation/node-red-contrib-uibuilder/docs/browser-refresh.md

 description: >
    Describes how to make your page refresh automatically when developing front-end code.
 created: 2022-02-15 20:56:20
-lastUpdated: 2022-02-15 20:56:24
+lastUpdated: 2023-09-30 13:03:51
 ---

 ## Reload message

-The uibuilder front-end library has a a reload window tab command built in.
+The UIBUILDER front-end library has a a reload window tab command built in.
 This can be triggered by sending a standard message into a node-red node with the following data:

 ```json
 {